 For a more detailed discussion go to the .power tools section

 I carry new and re-sharpened drills of most sizes.
 Prices start from 50p.
 Pre packaged from £1 for 2, £2 for a cheap selection and more for better quality.
 I sell SDS bits from £2.50 each.
 I also sell accessories for most power tools, from saw blades, to grinding or cutting discs.

 I usually have some metal cantilever boxes and often plastic ones as well.
-I also have some smaller metal tool boxes.
+I also have some smaller tool boxes and even ammo boxes and wooden chests.

-Occasionally I get traditional Engineering boxes.
+Occasionally I get traditional Engineering boxes but they are hard to come by at a price that I can afford.
 Please see my Facebook page for updates

 I prefer old ones but I can’t always get them so I usually carry miniature vices as shown for £6 And a clamp-on variety at £5